rob-berry-depop/jj-stack/REMOTE_SELECTION_PLAN.md

 **Goal**: Allow users to specify remote via command line flag **Can be merged**: Yes - additive feature, backwards compatible

-### Changes:
+### Changes Implemented:

-1. **Update CLI argument parsing** in ReScript to accept `--remote` flag.
-The flag should be accepted no matter which subcommand is used.
+1. **Added global flag extraction helper** in CLI (ReScript) ✅:

+   - Implemented `extractGlobalFlags`, which removes `--remote <name>` from the argument list and returns both the filtered args and the remote name (defaulting to `origin`).

+2. **Updated CLI command dispatch** to use filtered args ✅:

+   - After extracting global flags, the CLI checks if the first argument is a known command.
+If so, it dispatches as usual.
+If not, it runs the default (analyze) command, passing the remote.

-2. **Update submit command** to use provided remote or default to "origin"
+3. **Updated submit and analyze commands** to accept and use the remote parameter ✅:

+   - Both commands now receive the remote name and use it for all remote operations.

+4. **Validation and error handling** for remotes in CLI ✅:

-3. **Add validation** in CLI to ensure specified remote exists and is a GitHub remote
+   - The CLI validates that the specified remote exists and is a GitHub remote, failing fast with a descriptive error if not.

-4. **Update documentation** with the new flag, including help text and README.md
+5. **Updated help text and examples** to document the new flag ✅

+### Implementation Notes:

+- The implementation is intentionally simple and does not use a CLI parsing library yet, but is structured to make such a migration easy in the future.
+- The `--remote` flag now works for all commands, including the default (no subcommand) case.
+- All tests pass and build succeeds.

 ---